Clemapfel/jluna/docs/manual.md

 1
 1234
 ```
 > **C++ Hint**: Trying to access the value of a std::optional before it is available will raise an exception.
-See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`
+See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) on more ways to interact with `std::optional<T>`.

 We can wait for the value of a future to become available by calling `.wait()`.
 This will stall the thread `.wait()` is called from until the value becomes accessible, after which the function will return that value.
-This way we don't necessarily need to keep track of the futures task, just having the future allows us to access to the tasks result.
+This way, we don't necessarily need to keep track of the futures task, just having the future allows us to access to the tasks result.
 We do still need to make sure the corresponding task stays in scope, though.

 ### Data Race Freedom

 The user is responsible for any potential data races a `jluna::Task` may trigger.
-Useful C++-side tools in this application include the following (where their Julia-side functional equivalent is listed for reference):
+Useful C++-side tools for this application include the following (where their Julia-side functional equivalent is listed for reference):

 | C++ | Julia | C++ Documentation  |
 |------------|--------------|---------------------|